 The primary means for entrance into Abaarso is through its own 7th grade entrance exam.
 This examination is created by Abaarso each year and designed to test a student’s current education level, potential, and tenacity.
 While far from a perfect measure, higher scores have a significant positive correlation with performance at Abaarso.

-Entrance examinations are typically held in Abaarso, Burao, Borama and Erigavo, with students from nearby regions expected to make the trip to one of those locations.
-If there is enough demand then the school may add separate examinations in other regions or even outside Somaliland.
+Entrance examinations are typically held in Abaarso, Hargeisa, and Burao with students from nearby regions expected to make the trip to one of those locations.
+If there is enough demand, the school may add separate examinations in other regions or even outside Somaliland.

 Cheating in any manner is strictly prohibited from the exam and will result in a student being disqualified.
 Abaarso also uses its own photo IDs to make sure that the same students who take the exam are the ones who come to campus.
 If it is found that someone was impersonating another student then they will be removed from school immediately.

 We understand that it can be difficult for diaspora students to make it to an entrance exam if they are not in the country at that time.
 Accordingly, interested diaspora students should email email@example.com with their information including a transcript from their foreign school.
 They can take the entrance exam when they are in the country, even if that is before or after the exam is given in the rest of Somaliland.
 In certain cases, provisions may be made to send the exam to a trusted partner.

 Abaarso’s management and staff work for volunteer pay, which when combined with the efficiency of the school’s operations, allows the school to operate at approximately $2,100 per student each year.
 This includes the cost of boarding on campus.
 Accordingly, $2,100 per year is the base rate of Abaarso’s tuition for any student who does not hold citizenship other than Somaliland and Somalia.